 Hello everyone.
-After photographing over 150 weddings in Houston, TX, I've decided to start sharing some info that might help brides on their wedding day.
+After photographing hundreds of weddings in Houston, TX, I've decided to start sharing some info that might help brides on their wedding day.
 This is my very first blog entry with a few tips to make the most of your wedding day and of course get better photos!
+After all, most events that happen on a wedding day a centered around photos.

 1. SUNLIGHT - First and foremost, plan your wedding around the sun so that your photographer can get some photos of you in natural light!
 I recommend having your ceremony end with 1-2 hours of sunlight left.
 The closer you get to sunset the better the light gets.
 The last hour of sun is called "golden hour" because the light is magic and literally warmer.
 During golden hour the sun is also very low on the horizon which makes for amazing backlit images and softer images in general as a result of the quality and angle of light.